Estapearl/Telecom-SQL-Customer-Segmentation./README.md

 - **Plan-level performance and pricing opportunities:** Compared prepaid vs postpaid and basic vs premium plans to highlight which combinations were most lucrative or underperforming.

 - **Upselling and cross-selling strategies:** Found opportunities to offer premium plans or value-added services (like tech support) to under-served groups, boosting both revenue and customer satisfaction.

+The SQL queries used to inspect and clean the data for this analysis can be found here [link].

+Targed SQL queries regarding various business questions can be found here [link].

+An interactive Tableau dashboard used to report and explore sales trends can be found here [link].